Skip to content

 Unfortunately, baggage tags = price tags.
 The cost of traveling, especially post-COVID, has risen significantly.
 From flights and accommodations to meals and activities, travel expenses add up quickly.
 Understanding budget travel and finding ways to save is crucial.

-For context, flights to Europe and Asia are about 20% and 60% more expensive respectively than they were in 2019.
-Mind blowing.
+Flights to Europe and Asia are now 20% and 60% more expensive than in 2019.
+Mind-blowing.

-As digital nomads with minimal fixed monthly costs and semi-consistent income, we feel the pressure of rising travel costs.
-We’ve learned a lot about how to reign in our travel expenses, but we still have room to improve.
+As digital nomads, we have low monthly costs and an irregular income.
+We feel the pressure of rising travel costs.
+We’ve learned a lot about how to rein in our travel expenses, but we still have room to improve.
 Here are some affordable travel tips we’ve learned so far.

 Top ways to reduce the cost of travelling